Water Is Our Most Precious Resource

 Here and across the country, the demand for fresh water is exceeding the supply.
 Climate change and unprecedented drought are already causing detrimental impacts to our critical water resources and the wildlife and human communities that depend on them.
 With the additional stress of earlier snowmelt and unpredictable rain patterns, water is growing more and more scarce.

-Free-flowing streams of cold, clean water are essential to our communities, providing drought and flood resilience, and are critical aquatic and wetland habitats vital to fish, wildlife
+Free-flowing streams of cold, clean water are essential to our communities, providing drought and flood resilience, and are critical aquatic and wetland habitats vital to fish, wildlife and their migration corridors.

 Conserving Water with Science and Partnerships